What is Botox® Used For?

 - Forehead Lines: Botox Cosmetic is approved for lines on the forehead.

-In addition, Botox is used off label to improve vertical neck bands by treating the platysma muscle, it is used to treat gummy smile, and to create a lip flip as an alternative to lip fillers.
-We have found some of its other cosmetic uses to be less satisfactory.
+In addition, Botox is used off label to improve used to treat gummy smile and to create a lip flip as an alternative to lip fillers, as well as in the masseter muscle to produce facial slimming.

 Over the years, Botox has proven to be a very safe and effective medication.
 There are many additional indications in the pipeline for FDA approval for Botox, and the future is bright for this medication.